jamalhoseinshah/R-programming/README.md

 # R_Programming

-R offers a wide variety of statistics-related libraries and provides a favorable environment for statistical computing and design.
-In addition, the R programming language gets used by many quantitative analysts as a programming tool since it's useful for data importing and cleaning
+R is a language and environment for statistical computing and graphics.
+It is a GNU project which is similar to the S language and environment which was developed at Bell Laboratories by John Chambers and colleagues.
+R can be considered as a different implementation of S. R provides a wide variety of statistical and graphical techniques, and is highly extensible.

+The best way we learn anything is by practice and exercise questions.
+Here you have the opportunity to practice the R programming language concepts by solving the exercises starting from basic to more complex exercises.
+A sample solution is provided for each exercise.
+It is recommended to do these exercises by yourself first before checking the solution.

+Hope, these exercises help you to improve your R programming coding skills.
+Currently, following sections are available, we are working hard to add more exercises ....
+Happy Coding!

+Inlast, ALNAFI is great source online learning platform for cyber security, data science.

+Regards
+Jamal Hussain Shah